UCP Manifest: Does Your Site Expose a Universal Commerce Protocol File for AI Agents?

 Description

-Does your site expose a Universal Commerce Protocol (UCP) manifest at /.well-known/ucp so AI commerce agents can discover the services and capabilities you offer?
-This parameter checks for exactly that. friendly4AI fetches the file, parses it as JSON, and counts two things: the entries under services and the capabilities — both top-level capabilities and the capabilities nested inside each service.
-A manifest is considered valid when it declares at least one service and at least one capability.
-This is a commerce-conditional parameter, so its weight applies only when the scan detects commerce signals on the site.
+friendly4AI fetches /.well-known/ucp, parses the JSON, and counts two things: entries under services, and capabilities.
+Capabilities count from both places they can live — the top-level capabilities list and the capabilities nested inside each service.
+The manifest is valid once it declares at least one service and at least one capability.
+And because the parameter is commerce-conditional, it only feeds your score when the scan finds commerce signals on the site.

-As AI shopping and transaction agents emerge, they need a machine-readable way to learn what a merchant can do before they act.
-A UCP manifest is that contract: it lists your services (for example checkout, catalog, or order tracking) and the capabilities behind each one, so an agent can plan a purchase or query availability without scraping product pages.
-For commerce sites, this turns AI agents from passive readers into active customers; for non-commerce sites the parameter is conditional and does not penalize you.
-Publishing a valid UCP manifest is an early bet on agent-driven commerce becoming a primary channel.
+An AI shopping or transaction agent needs a machine-readable contract telling it what a merchant can do, before it commits to anything.
+A UCP manifest is that contract.
+It lists your services — checkout, catalog, order tracking — and the capabilities behind each one, so the agent can plan a purchase or check availability without scraping product pages.
+On a commerce site, that's the difference between an agent reading your pages and an agent buying from them.
+Non-commerce sites lose nothing here, since the parameter stays conditional.
+Publishing a valid manifest is an early bet on agent-driven commerce.

-- If your site supports commerce or service transactions, publish a JSON manifest at
+- If your site handles commerce or service transactions, publish a JSON manifest at

 /.well-known/ucpdescribing your services and their capabilities. - Declare at least one entry under

-servicesand at least onecapability(top-level or nested in a service) — both are required to reach the pass tier. - Validate the JSON syntax before publishing; a malformed file is fetched but scores only partial.
+servicesand at least onecapability(top-level or nested in a service).
+Both are required to reach the pass tier. - Validate the JSON syntax before you publish.
+A malformed file still gets fetched, but it only scores partial.

-- Re-scan after publishing to confirm the manifest is fetched and recognized as valid.
+- Re-scan after publishing to confirm the manifest is fetched and read as valid.

 Version History